Jeremiah-81/Team-Profile-Generator/README.md

 ## This README was generated with ❤️ by: Jeremiah Brockett

+? what is your name?
+Bortus
+? what is your ID number?
+2400
+? what is your email? bJaloja@email.com
 ? what is your role?
 Manager
 ?
 What is your office number 1701
 ?
 What would you like to do next?
 Add a new member